cjl85/MERN-Shopping-List/README.md

 To get started, please `git clone` the repository and be sure to `npm install` as well to account for the missing `node_modules`.
 Also be sure to add your `MONGO_URI` to the default.json file.
 Please be sure you set an env variable and the jwtSecret on deployment as well.

-Use 'npm run dev' after installing 'concurrently' to run both the client and server at the same time.
+Use `npm run dev` after installing `concurrently` to run both the client and server at the same time.

 ## Register/LogIn